Multi-Agent Reinforcement Learning for Distributed Joint Communication and Computing Resource Allocation over Cell-Free Massive MIMO-enabled Mobile Edge Computing Network: The Proposed Multi-Agent Reinforcement Learning-based Distributed JCCRA

 \subsubsection{Local observation}

 As discussed in the previous section, the compute-intensive tasks are subjected to user-specific application deadline.
 Specifically, at time step $t$, the maximum delay tolerance of the $k$-th agent to execute incoming task of ${{{\cal T}}_{k}}(t)$ bits is given by $t_{k}^{d}$.
-Meanwhile, we assume the agent has a rate assignment result from the previous time step, which is given as uplink data rate ${{R}_{k}}(t-1)$.
+Meanwhile, we assume the agent has a rate assignment result from the previous time step, ${{R}_{k}}(t-1)$.
 At the beginning of each time step $t$, the local observation of agent $k$ is defined as

-Note that the local observation is only a partial view of the environment, i.e., it does not include information about the other agents.
+Here, ${{R}_{k}}(t-1)$, which is a function of the channel state information (CSI), serves as a proxy for the CSI in ${{o}_{k}}(t)$ to abstract the changes in wireless channel conditions.
+Please note that directly incorporating the channel estimates between the APs and the $k$-th user, i.e., ${\hat g_{mk}},\forall m \in {{\cal M}}$, in the local observation may not be practical due to the required high dimensional feedback, simply because the number of APs is typically much larger than the number of users, i.e. $M \gg K$, in cell-free massive MIMO system.